bjscha03/Final-Banner-Site/netlify/functions/README.md

 # Netlify Functions

-## send-test-email.ts
+## send-test-email.js

-A minimal Netlify Function to send test emails via Resend API, designed to trigger webhook events for testing purposes.
+A minimal Netlify Function (CommonJS) to send test emails via Resend API, designed to trigger webhook events for testing purposes.

+## resend-webhook.js

+A Netlify Function (CommonJS) to handle Resend webhook events, storing them in the database and updating email statuses.

 ### Usage